rclone/rclone/MANUAL.md

 to load your computer, etc.  The default of `--transfers 4` is definitely too low for Backblaze B2 though.

-Note that uploading big files (bigger than 200 MB by default) will use a 96 MB RAM buffer by default.
+Note that uploading big files (bigger than 200 MiB by default) will use a 96 MiB RAM buffer by default.
 There can be at most `--transfers` of these in use at any moment, so this sets the upper limit on the memory used.